 Hawaii's largest natural harbor, Pearl Harbor is both an active military base and a National Historic Landmark that commemorates the courage and sacrifices of those who fought in the Pacific during the war.
 A visit to the USS Arizona Memorial makes for a solemn and sobering experience, even for those not yet born on December 7, 1941, when the attack occurred.
 You literally stand over a grave site where 1,177 men lost their lives; you can see the wreckage of the sunken ship beneath you.

-- Use that time to explore the Pearl Harbor Visitor Center with its amazing Exhibit Galleries: "Road to War" and "Attack."
-Within the galleries you'll find displays of personal memorabilia, historic photographs, artifacts of the battle, and several interactive exhibits.
-The new Visitor Center also has an expanded Bookstore, numerous Interpretive Wayside Exhibits; and a lovely waterfront promenade.
-Be sure pause at Remembrance Circle, an exhibit which pays tribute to the men, women, and children, both military and civilian, who were killed as a result of the attack on December 7, 1941.
+Explore the exhibit galleries "Road to War" and "Attack," where displays of personal memorabilia, historic photographs, artifacts of the battle, and several interactive exhibits tell the story of that fateful day.
+The visitor center includes a spacious bookstore, numerous interpretive wayside exhibits, and a lovely waterfront promenade.
+Be sure to pause at Remembrance Circle, which pays tribute to the men, women, and children, both military and civilian, killed as a result of the attack on Pearl Harbor.

 The Pearl Harbor Visitor Center opens daily from 7 a.m. to 5 p.m.
 Tours to the USS Arizona Memorial depart every 15 minutes beginning at 7:30 a.m., with the final trip of the day departing at 3 p.m.
 The experience includes a 23-minute documentary film about the attack; with the boat trip, tours take about 75 minutes to complete.
 You should plan about three hours to complete the tour and still give yourself time to explore the visitor center fully.